Companies Start Implanting Microchips Into Workers' Bodies

 * It would be good for governments to work out a legal framework for acceptable use of these kinds of chips.
 For example, can a company force its employees to have a chip like this implanted?
 How much pressure, and what kind of pressure, can a company put on its employees (or possibly customers) to accept a chip

-I'd claim religious exemption (Score:2)
+I'd claim religious exemption (Score:3)

 Okay, I'm not really religious, but for this I'd convert!
 Enemy of the enemy.